 - What the program fee includes

 There are many scholarships designed to fund students studying abroad.
-UW has some of our own, but there are also national awards available to you as well.
+The UW has some of our own, but there are also national awards available to you as well.
 Scholarships vary widely in their parameters.
-Some are need based, some are location based and some are merit based.
-Consult the Scholarships section of our website and the UW Office of Merit Scholarships, Fellowships, and Awards to learn more.
+Some are need-based, some are location-based and some are merit-based.
+Consult the Scholarships section of our website to learn about UW-based scholarships and other scholarship opportunities.
+The Office of Merit Scholarships, Fellowships, and Awards can help you learn about additional opportunities.

 - If you have a job, put aside a portion of every paycheck